-- cakSolarRefl(il) is a character allowing the user to assign a file to read sun reflectance values from.
-If this is not specified, then - if raKSolarRefl $\leq$ 0, $(1 \epsilon)/\pi$ is used across the spectrum. - if raKSolarRefl $\geq$ 0, this value is used across the spectrum. - If DISORT scattering code is used, then the solar reflectance cannot be set by the user ie it is always $(1-\epsilon)/\pi$ - If the filename specified is DISORT scattering code is used, then the solar reflectance can be set by the user, and so can violate $refl = (1 \epsilon)/\pi$ iakThermal(il) is an integer ( limited to -1, 0 or 1) that tells the program whether or not to include the effects of reflected background thermal radiation.
+- if raKSolarRefl \leq 0, $(1 \epsilon)/\pi$ is used across the spectrum. - if raKSolarRefl \geq 0, this value is used across the spectrum. - If DISORT scattering code is used, then the solar reflectance cannot be set by the user ie it is always $(1-\epsilon)/\pi$

+• If the filename specified is DISORT scattering code is used, then the solar reflectance can be set by the user, and so can violate $refl = (1 - \epsilon)/\pi$

 - If set to -1, no background thermal effects are included - If set to 0, background thermal effects included are computed using our fast diffusive approximation at lower layers, where it matters, while the upper layers use an acos(3/5) diffusive approximation.
-Also, parameter rThermalAngle is meaningful. - If set to +1, background thermal effects included are computed using a Gaussian quadrature over the zenith angles (slow) - If DISORT scattering code is used, then background thermal is always ON - rakThermalAngle(il) is a real number specifying the diffusivity angle, in degrees (whose magnitude must be less than 90.0).
-This parameter has meaning only if iThermal = 0, else the background thermal is either not computed or computed accurately using Gaussian quadrature. - If the user specifies a positive value between 0.0 and +90.0, this angle will be used at all layers.
+Also, parameter rThermalAngle is meaningful. - If set to +1, background thermal effects included are computed using a Gaussian quadrature over the zenith angles (slow) - If DISORT scattering code is used, then background thermal is always ON rakThermalAngle(il) is a real number specifying the diffusivity angle, in degrees (whose magnitude must be less than 90.0).
+This parameter has meaning only if iThermal = 0, else the background thermal is either not computed or computed accurately using Gaussian quadrature.

-- If the user specifies a negative value, a value of acos(3/5) will be used at the upper layers, while our optimum diffusive angle will be used at lower layers, the combination of which is a better approximation than using a single diffusive angle at all layers. - If JACOBN is set, then this could lead to some discrepancies.
+- If the user specifies a positive value between 0.0 and +90.0, this angle will be used at all layers. - If the user specifies -1 a value of acos(3/5) will be used at the upper layers, while our optimum diffusive angle will be used at lower layers, the combination of which is a better approximation than using a single diffusive angle at all layers.
+This uses CONST in τ layer temperature variation (kcarta default) - If the user specifies -2 a value of acos(3/5) will be used at the upper layers, while our optimum diffusive angle will be used at lower layers, the combination of which is a better approximation than using a single diffusive angle at all layers.
+This uses LBLRTM in τ layer temperature variation (lblrtm style) - If JACOBN is set, then this could lead to some discrepancies.
 The clear sky jacobian assumes all angles are acos(3/5), while the radiative transfer will use whichever angles it needs, as set by rakThermalAngle - If DISORT scattering code is used, then this angle is irrelevant

 Thus if iakThermal(iI) = 0, then rakThermalAngle(iI) should be used with care.
 If it is set at a negative value x, then for the upper layers the diffusive angle acos(3/5) is used for the reflected thermal, while for the lower layers, a parameterized optimum diffusivity angle is used.
-If it is set at a positive value, then for all layers, the diffusive angle acos(x) is used for the reflected thermal. acos(3/5) = 53.1301 degrees kThermalAngle -x use parameterized optimum diffusivity angle at lower layers, $a\cos(3/5)$ at higher layers +x user specified value (in degrees) at ALL layers
+If it is set at a positive value, then for all layers, the diffusive angle acos(x) is used for the reflected thermal. acos(3/5) = 53.1301 degrees kThermalAngle -1 use parameterized optimum diffusivity angle at lower layers, $acos(3/5)$ at higher layers CONST In -2 au use parameterized optimum diffusivity angle at lower layers, acos(3/5) at higher layers LINEAR In +x au user specified value (in degrees) at ALL layers iakThermalJacob(il) is an integer (limited to -1 or 1) that tells the program whether or not to include the effects of background thermal

-Table 8: Diffusivity Options.
+Table 9: Diffusivity Options.